-The ATR 42-600S is a STOL (Short Take-Off and Landing) variant of the ATR 42-600 which has been enhanced to reduce the required take-off and landing distances, down from 1,050M at present to just 800M*.
-Thanks to this upgrade, several hundred more airports will be accessible by this aircraft, offering airlines new commercial opportunities and providing local populations with simple access to the global economy, healthcare, education and culture.
+The ATR 42-600S is a STOL (Short Take-Off and Landing) variant of the ATR 42-600 which has been enhanced to reduce the required take-off and landing distances, down to just 800M*.
+Thanks to this upgrade, over 1,000 airports will be accessible by this aircraft, offering airlines new commercial opportunities and providing local populations with simple access to the global economy, healthcare, education and culture.

 Access the most remote areas

 Increased regional connectivity

 Over 1,000 airports have a runway between 800 – 1,000m long and could welcome the ATR 42-600S.
 The entry in service of this aircraft will benefit both passengers and airlines thanks to the increased regional connectivity that it will bring.

 Why does the STOL matter to remote communities?

 In the world of regional aviation, an aircraft is more than just an aircraft.
 Is it often the lifeline that connects communities and businesses, and the ATR 42-600S (STOL) programme is a testament to this.
 For thousands of communities worldwide, the need for greater, quicker, more comfortable, and responsible regional connectivity is paramount.
 ATR has risen to the challenge by delivering low-emission aircraft that offer access to essential services and transport vital goods in a modern and affordable way.